hassec/hassec/README.md

-Scientific Software Engineer with expertise in optimizing software and building tools to accelerate researchers.
+Scientific Software Engineer with expertise in optimizing software and building tools to accelerate research.

 At Commonwealth Fusion Systems, I am developing the scientific software tools required to simulate and plan for SPARC operations.
 Some of these tools are being open sourced and you can find them at [cfs-energy](https://github.com/cfs-energy/)